 Hi, lovelies!
 If you’re planning a rustic or country themed wedding, or you simply like a good mason jar mug for sipping, you’ll love this post!
 We’ll tell you the top five secrets to know if giving mason jar mug wedding favors to guests.
 We’ll tell you why mason jar mug favors are a great idea, why guests love ’em, and how you can use them as double-duty as drinking glasses, favors, and even escort cards.
 Enjoy!

 Mason Jar Mug Wedding Favors

 Couples giving mason jars as wedding favors has grown in popularity in the past few years (with the emergence of rustic barn weddings on-trend), and they’re always happily received by guests.
 Why, you ask?
 Well, wedding favors can either be really functional and awesome, or they’re a dud.
 And mason jar glasses are never a dud because they can be re-used for years to come.

 Here are some cute engraved mason jar mugs from Scissor Mill.

 Sitting on the porch drinking lemonade, chatting around a bonfire with a brew, or even filling up a morning coffee (obsessing over PSL lately, you too?) are just a few ways your guests can re-use their mason jar mug wedding favors.
 Other wedding favors we’ve seen in the past — we won’t name any specifics — aren’t quite as functional and thus, not money well spent.

 PRO-TIP: You’re going to spend money on wedding favors for guests anyway, so opt for something guests can actually use whether that means mason jar mugs or something equally functional (or edible — always a good idea). #moneywellspent

-Mason jar mugs are fun for guests to toast to the couple and gives them freedom to fill up anything at your bar they like best (cocktails or mocktails).
+Mason jar mugs are fun for guests to toast to the couple and gives them the freedom to fill up anything at your bar they like best (cocktails or mocktails).
 And you’ll save some money by combining multiple things into one: drinking glasses and take-home favors, and even escort cards if you’d like.
 Win-win-win.